Chapter 05 · Conversion mechanics

 An operator measuring book-rate without measuring show-rate is measuring half of the conversion.
 A 25% reply-to-booking rate at a 55% show-rate produces the same held-meeting yield as a 17% reply-to-booking rate at an 80% show-rate.
 The operational interventions that lift show-rate — same-day calendar choice, pre-meeting reminder, agenda inclusion, time-zone handling — are individually small and collectively the difference between the two regimes.

 The latency between booking and meeting is the single largest controllable input to show-rate.
-A meeting booked for the same day or the following day produces a 30 to 40% higher show-rate than the same meeting booked seven or more days out.
-The mechanism is not subtle: the recipient's intent at the moment of replying decays with elapsed time, competing calendar items accumulate, and the cost of cancellation falls.
+Same-day or next-day slots show up at a 30-40% higher rate than the same meeting booked seven-plus days out.
+Mechanism: intent decays, competing calendar items pile up, and the cost of cancellation drops as the meeting recedes.

-The constraint is AE availability.
-The correct posture is to publish a calendar-link availability window that includes at least three same-day or next-day slots, with longer-horizon slots as the fallback.
-The empirical distribution: roughly 60% of bookings land in the next-three-business-day window when the slots are offered, and the held meetings from that window carry the higher show-rate.
+For SMB especially, lean hard same-day or next-day.
+The SMB buyer's decision cycle is days, not weeks — by next Tuesday they've forgotten why they replied.
+The constraint is your AE's availability; the right posture is to publish at least three same-day or next-day slots, with longer-horizon slots as the fallback.
+About 60% of bookings land in the next-three-business-day window when those slots are offered, and they carry the higher show-rate.

 The rescheduling mechanic